justynath/read-and-grow/README.md

   - From the source section drop-down menu, I selected the Main Branch
   - Once the main branch was selected, the page automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [Read and Grow](https://justynath.github.io/read-and-grow/)
+The live link can be found here - https://justynath.github.io/read-and-grow/

 ## Credits